 Some prepare food items and then freeze-dry them for sale, while others just offer their freeze dryers to pack other people’s food.

-Bottom Line: Should You Buy Freeze-Dried Food Or Own A Freeze Dryer?
+Bottom Line: Should You Buy Freeze-Dried Food Or Own A Freeze Dryer ?

 So far, we’ve explored the direct and indirect costs of owning a freeze-dryer.
-We’ve also seen how freeze dryer owners can also use their machines to regain some or all of the money they spent on them.
+We’ve also seen how

-Now, there’s an even more significant question you should ask: should you buy a freeze dryer or just buy freeze-dried food from someone who already has a machine of their own.
+Now, there’s an even more significant question you should ask: should you buy a

 Well, the answer to that question depends on how much freeze-dried food you need and how often you’ll need it.